 These truffles are SUPER rich, not too sweet, and topped with just a kiss of flaky sea salt.
 I love the way sea salt rounds out sweetness!
 And it looks pretty sprinkled on top of these dark little rounds of decadence.

-More Grand Marnier Recipes:
+More Chocolate Truffle Recipes:

 I hope you guys will give them a try, even (or especially) if they’re just a gift to yourself! xo

 Grand Marnier Truffles

 - 1 pound (454g) dark chocolate finely chopped

 - 1 cup (227ml) heavy cream aka whipping cream

 - 6 tablespoons (85g) unsalted butter room temperature, cut into small cubes

 - 1/4 cup (57ml) Grand Marnier